 We once had a client who had access to their ex-partner’s email.
-They were logging in and looking at all the emails between them and their solicitor, knowing every move and all the legal advice that their ex was receiving.
+They were logging in and looking at all the emails between them and their solicitor, knowing every move and all the legal advice from their family law solicitors gold coast that their ex was receiving.
 This is awful behaviour and only leads to difficulties.
 It is not helpful to know what advice they are receiving, and evidence that anyone discovers via such snooping is not able to be used in Court anyway.

 Another poor client was on the receiving end of the snooping.
 She had forgotten to change her iCloud password, and her ex-partner had gone into her account and changed the settings to family sharing so that he could see all.
 She had moved on to a new relationship, and everything she was doing and all the pictures she was sharing were accessible on her ex-husband’s device.
 When she found out, she was mortified, as you would be.
 It led not only to her embarrassment but also to further difficulties in resolving her matter.

 It’s important that you change all of your passwords including your bank PINs, internet banking and telephone banking passcodes, email passwords, and social media passwords, and that you have strict privacy settings in place to prevent snooping.
 Other important passwords to change are those for devices, iCloud, Dropbox or other online storage caches, online subscriptions and family sharing, any shopping sites with saved credit card numbers, and possibly most importantly, myGov and all its linked portals.
 Your identity is very hard to recover once compromised.